mighty-gerbils/gerbil/doc/reference/std/net/socks.md

 The `:std/net/socks` package provides functionality for using and running SOCKS proxies.

-::: To use bindings from this module
+::: tip To use bindings from this module
 ```scheme
 (import :std/net/socks)
 ```